Realizing Rural Resilience

 - Digital Readiness: An Evaluation of Rural Broadband Delivery Models in British Columbia

-- Disruptive Technologies and Economic Development - in collaboration with the University of Waterloo
+- Remote Controlled - the impacts of disruptive technologies in the Canadian mining sector - in collaboration with the University of Waterloo

 - Smart Specialization in Non-Metro Canadian Regions - in collaboration with OCAD University